apache/druid/docs/querying/sql.md

 DELETE https://ROUTER:8082/druid/v2/sql/{sqlQueryId}
 ```

 The DELETE method requires the `sqlQueryId` path parameter.
 To predict the query id you must set it in the query context.
-Druid does not enforce unique `sqlQeryId` in the query context.
-If you issue a cancel request for a `sqlQeryId` active in more than one query context, Druid cancels all requests that use the query id.
+Druid does not enforce unique `sqlQueryId` in the query context.
+If you issue a cancel request for a `sqlQueryId` active in more than one query context, Druid cancels all requests that use the query id.

 For example if you issue the following query:
 ```bash